by Anastasia Valti-Spanopoulou

 From Syntagma, you’re just a quick step from two incredible Athens museums: the Benaki Museum, and the Museum of Cycladic Art, which we’ve already introduced to you in our Athens’ Top Museums List.
 The Benaki Museum covers a larger scope of Greek art and history, while the Cycladic Museum focuses exclusively on the ancient artefacts of the islands, which however are equally important and unbelievably beautiful.
 So take a pick - in both cases you’ll get a strong and representative taste of Greek culture.

-Survive a hot day with an evening tour of Athens
+Survive a hot day

 Late Afternoon: 17:00-19:00 | Kolonaki & Lycabettus Hill